 A comprehensive Environmental and Social Management Plan (ESMP) is prepared to minimize or mitigate adverse environmental impacts identified during the E&S risk and impact assessment conducted for the pre-construction, construction and operational stages.
 The ESMP outlines mitigation and monitoring requirements that would ensure compliance with the GoB environmental laws and regulations and comply with the Environmental and Social standards and guidelines of the AIIB, DEG and SCB.
 The ESMP takes into consideration each of the impacts identified in the impact assessment of the ESIA.
 It establishes the management measures required to deal with the impacts and also describe the roles and responsibilities of the various responsible agencies for implementation.
 UMPL will take the overall responsibility of E&S management system during the project life cycle.
-The Contractor shall be responsible for implementation of ESMP and procedures of UMPL under the supervision of UMPL.
-All the basic environmental management services and environmental amenities installation and commissioning shall be included contractually in Contractor's scope in case of lumpsum turnkey contract.
+The Contractor would be responsible for implementation of ESMP and procedures of UMPL under the supervision of UMPL.
+All the basic environmental management services and environmental amenities installation and commissioning would be included contractually in Contractor's scope in case of lumpsum turnkey contract.
+To attain the Sustainable Business Goals, green technologies has been considered, which includes installation and use of Solar Photovoltaic (PV) Panels and Rainwater Harvesting Structures to reuse the accumulated rainwater.
+Corporate Social Responsibility plan would be prepared by UMPL.